Zoho Vault Review: Is it safe and reliable?

-In this Zoho Vault review, I will try to show why it’s among the best password managers in 2020.
-It’s secure, easy-to-use, and won’t cost an arm and a leg.
-And even though the company behind Zoho Vault password manager names their product as oriented to teams, non-business users might still like it.
-Finding out that won’t be hard because there’s a free version for you to try, while Enterprise option has a 15-day free trial.
+In this Zoho Vault review, I will try to show why it’s among the best password managers in 2022.
+It’s secure, easy-to-use, relatively cheap, and has a free version.
+And even though the company behind the Zoho Vault password manager presents their product as oriented to teams, non-business users might still like it.

 But how safe is the Zoho Vault password manager?
 Is the free version enough for most users?
 And should you get the premium offer?
 These and more questions will be answered in this Zoho Vault review.